Zihaokong/cse110-w21-group27/.github/ISSUE_TEMPLATE/refactor.md

+---
+name: Refactor
+about: Suggest an idea for this project
+title: ''
+labels: ''
+assignees: ''

+---

 ### Describe which part of the project code you are refactoring
 (Ex.
 The tasklist)
 ### What will be different about the refactored version?